Welcome to the Parent and Carer Zone

-Over the last year Edinburgh City Council has implemented Microsoft’s office365 throughout all the schools in the city.
+The City of Edinburgh Council has implemented Microsoft’s office365 throughout all the schools in the city.

-All of our students benefit from easy access to their school email accounts, 1tb of free cloud storage, shared calendars, the full Microsoft Office suite and a cloud based study area: Office365 Sites.
-This study area has been introduced to the students and in the coming months, all of the learning and teaching resources that they have access to in school, will become available to them anywhere, whenever they need them.
+All of our students benefit from easy access to their school email accounts, free cloud storage, shared calendars, the full Microsoft Office suite and a cloud based study area: Office365 SharePoint Sites.
+This study area has been introduced to the students and all of the learning and teaching resources that they have access to in school, are available to them anywhere, whenever they need them.

-Students only need access to a browser (Internet Explorer/Safari/Firefox) in order to visit office365.edin.org, when they reach this location they simply input their SCN number and normal school password.
+Students only need access to a browser (Internet Explorer/Safari/Firefox/Chrome) in order to visit office365.edin.org, when they reach this location they simply input their SCN number and normal school password.

 Holy Rood has a long standing relationship with Lombeta Secondary School in Northern Tanzania.